hak5/usbrubberducky-payloads/payloads/library/prank/You Are An Idiot/README.md

 **Description:** Opens firefox, sets all popups allowed for youareanidiot.cc in settings, opens the afore mentioned site, and then runs a powershell script to click the mouse and launch the prank

 **Compatibility**: All Versions of Duckyscript

+Demonstration of the payload in action can be found at [https://youtu.be/QDBdAWTRqFQ](https://www.youtube.com/watch?v=QDBdAWTRqFQ)